-The Ontario Trillium Benefit (OTB) is a refundable tax credit available to low- and moderate-income residents.
-It combines the Ontario Sales Tax Credit, Ontario Energy and Property Tax Credit, and Northern Ontario Energy Credit into one single payment that is issued monthly or once a year.
+- The Ontario Trillium Benefit (OTB) is a refundable tax credit that helps qualified low- and moderate-income residents in the province pay their taxes and energy expenses.
+It is a combined payment of the Ontario Sales Tax Credit, Ontario Energy and Property Tax Credit and Northern Ontario Energy Credit.

 Ontario Trillium Benefit